Bam4d/Griddly/docs/tutorials/Custom Shaders/Global Lighting/index.rst

 Using global variables in shaders
 #################################

-To create a day/night cycle, we first have to understand a few things that are available in the Griddly engine that we can use.
+To implement our day/night cycle using our :math:`L` value, we first have to understand a few features that are available in the Griddly engine.

 *******************************
 How does Griddly handle "time"?